Fleckism/SecurityPlus/SecurityPlus/12A Secure Firmware.md

 Another example is the O.MG cable ([theverge.com/2019/8/15/20807854/apple-mac-lightning-cable-hack-mike-grover-mg-omg-cables-defcon-cybersecurity](https://www.theverge.com/2019/8/15/20807854/apple-mac-lightning-cable-hack-mike-grover-mg-omg-cables-defcon-cybersecurity)), which packs enough processing capability into an ordinary-looking USB-Lightning cable to run an access point and keylogger.

 A modified device may have visual clues that distinguish it from a mass manufactured thumb drive or cable, but these may be difficult to spot.
 You should warn users of the risks and repeat the advice to never attach devices of unknown provenance to their computers and smartphones.
-If you suspect a device as an attack vector, observe a sandboxed lab system (sometimes referred to as a sheep dip) closely when attaching the device.
+If you suspect a device as an [[attack vector]], observe a sandboxed lab system (sometimes referred to as a sheep dip) closely when attaching the device.
 Look for command prompt windows or processes such as the command interpreter starting and changes to the registry or other system files.

 Not all attacks have to be so esoteric.
 USB sticks infected with ordinary malware are still incredibly prolific infection vectors.
 Hosts should always be configured to prevent autorun when USB devices are attached.
 USB ports can be blocked altogether using most types of Host Intrusion Detection Systems (HIDS).
 # THIRD-PARTY RISK MANAGEMENT